Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque: Conclusions

-Figure\,\ref{SIfig:sims_traces} shows representative zero-temperature time traces for three different $\beta$ obtained at different fields.
-In the study, we selected the lowest SOT current that induced the reversal for most combination of the FLT and magnetic field.
-From each of these time traces, we read the critical switching time $t_\text{c}$ as the time from the pulse onset in which the time trace first crossed $m_z = 0$.
-The plots clearly show that the increase of $\beta$ promotes the switching and reduces $t_\text{c}$.
-Besides, several oscillations of $m_z$ appear in the time traces after the current is applied due to $B_\text{FL}$.
-The magnetization is also less likely to complete the reversal to the final (down) state compared to the low-$\beta$ simulations, which would be interpreted as a switching error in the experiment.
-The increased susceptibility to errors was observed earlier in Ta- based samples \cite{Lee2018a,Yoon2017}, and it was attributed to a $B_\text{FL}$-induced reflection of the propagating domain wall from the side of the magnetic layer.
-We note that replacing $B_\text{FL}$ by a transverse magnetic field along the same direction leads to an equivalent outcome.
+Note that replacing $B_\text{FL}$ by a transverse magnetic field along the same direction leads to an equivalent outcome.
 For positive $\beta$, this can be observed in Fig.\,\ref{SIfig:sims_traces} for $\varphi > 0$ or $B_y > 0$.
 On the other hand, a transverse magnetic field opposing $B_\text{FL}$ ($\varphi < 0$ or $B_y < 0$) hinders the reversal, which results in longer $t_\text{c}$, but also increases reliability of the switching to the final state.
-This corresponds well to the experimental results presented in Fig.\,\ref{fig2:rotB} in the main text, where we found that the reliability of the switching to the down state decreases with increasing $\varphi > 0$.
+This corresponds well to the experimental results presented in Fig.\,2 in the main text, where we found that the reliability of the switching to the down state decreases with increasing $\varphi > 0$.